New England Journal of Medicine June 11, 2020

 Population

-Patients with acute ischemic stroke due to proximal arterial occlusion
+Patients with acute ischemic stroke caused by proximal anterior circulation occlusion

 Comparator